 This hugely impressive and expansive citadel is a great way to start your time in Hue.
 As the former capital of Vietnam the Imperial City was the home of the Emperors from the early 1800s to the end of World War II.
 You can spend ages walking around the temples, buildings and museums.
 Thanks to it being such a large space, we were pleasantly surprised by the amount of time we found ourselves completely alone.

 Given its size, prepare for some good walking and we’d recommend giving yourself around 3 hours to see it.
+There is very little information on the Imperial City when you are there, so we’d also recommend considering a guide – find yours here.
 Entrance fee is 150,000 VND (about 3.75 GBP).

 Location: Thành phố Huế, Thua Thien Hue, Vietnam

 Open: Daily from 6.30 am to 5.00 pm

 Not far from the citadel, and after a good deal of walking, we found this great little restaurant.
 It’s a perfect place to refuel and escape the heat of the afternoon for a bit – we highly rate the burgers here!

 Location: 34 Đinh Tiên Hoàng, Phú Hoà, Thành phố Huế, Thừa Thiên Huế 530000, Vietnam

 Open: Daily 10.00 am to 6.00 pm